deepakag5/Bayesian-Inference/Download_JAGS/README.md

 https://www.youtube.com/watch?v=uS4zTqfwSSQ

-(Quick Note : If your MAC system is not allowing you to install the software you may need to provide permission to download apps from third party.
+(Quick Note : If your MAC system is not allowing you to install the software you may need to provide permission to install apps from third party.
 Please follow youtube link https://www.youtube.com/watch?v=xFpVqkyXFy4 to see how it's done !)